 One of Dunkey'sRunning Gags is shouting "CUT THE VIDEO!" just before he dies.
 Although most of the time he leaves his death in.

 The Onion parodied this in their Raw Justice video "Man Had Sex With Wife Thousands Of Times Before Killing Her".
 The "real" story is about a normal couple where the husband accidentally killed his wife after they got in an argument over their financial situation.
-Raw Justice's version turns it into an oversensationalized crime story about a "coital boogeyman" who held his wife captive for years as a Sex Slave before he murders her intentionally, using every editing trick in the book to make the husband seem like a monstrous rapist and the wife as a battered victim with Stockholm Syndrome, while the actual content of the story is anything but horrific.
+Raw Justice's version turns it into an oversensationalized crime story about a "coital boogeyman" who held his wife captive for years as a Sex Slave before he murders her intentionally.
+They use every editing trick in the book to make the husband seem like a monstrous rapist and the wife as a battered victim with Stockholm Syndrome, while the actual content of the story is anything but horrific.

 Dean Raid's description: In the kitchen where he would eventually murder her, John would have Mary prepare him sumptuous meals.
 He would force the captive Mary to listen to his rambling anecdotes about his job.
 Sometimes John would flex his power over her, demanding she tell him about her day as well.
 Sometimes... they would watch TV.